 After a stint in college, I quit studying and ballet to join a missions organization instead.
 For the first time, I saw the stacks of pride in my heart and suddenly the gospel, the very good news of Jesus, became real to me.
-I entered full-time ministry with little understanding of the Bible and holes in my theology, but a desire to serve and follow this God I'd fallen in love with.
+I entered vocational ministry with little understanding of the Bible and holes in my theology, but a desire to serve and follow this God I'd fallen in love with.

 Then my health began to mysteriously decline.

 I was daring and youthful, with that fresh wonder for God and the world in my pockets.
 Surely He will heal you, Erika.
 Just have more faith.
 I heard it all, unsure what was what but desperate for answers and the return of my old self.